 - Do not short, disassemble, damage, or modify the battery. - Do not expose the battery to fire or high temperatures over 60°C (140°F). - Do not expose the battery to water, or moisture.
 Water can corrode or damage the internal battery safety devices and cause the battery to overheat, ignite, rupture, or leak. - Do not drop or subject the battery to strong impacts.
 Impacts can damage the internal battery safety devices and cause the battery to overheat, ignite, rupture, or leak. - Do not store the battery near or in metallic products. - Do not use the battery with any other products. - Only use the specified charger.
 An inappropriate charger may cause damage or injury through fire or electric shock. - Do not use a leaking battery.
 If fluid from the battery enters your eye, immediately rinse the eye with plenty of fresh water and contact a doctor.
-If fluid from the battery makes contact with your skin or clothing, wash the area thoroughly with water. - Only use or charge the battery in an environment with ambient temperatures between 0° and 40°C (32° and 104°F).
-Only store the battery in an environment with ambient temperatures between -20° and 35°C (-4° and 95°F) and a humidity of 45% to 85% RH.
+If fluid from the battery makes contact with your skin or clothing, wash the area thoroughly with water. - Only charge the battery in an environment with ambient temperatures between 0° and 40°C (32° and 104°F).
+Use the battery only in an environment with ambient temperatures between 0° and 50°C (32° and 122°F).
+Store the battery in an environment with ambient temperatures between 20° and 35°C (?4° and 95°F) and a humidity of 45% to 85% RH.

-⚠ WARNING
+A WARNING